The Perfect 5-Day Itinerary for Rome, Italy

 One of my favorite spots in Italy is the hilltown of Orvieto in Umbria.
 If you haven’t heard of Orvieto, it’s definitely worth a google search!
 This ancient town offers so much Etruscan history, culture, amazing Orvieto Classico white wine, and delicious hearty pastas for a foodies paradise.
 Orvieto is easily accessible by train from Rome and my Top Spot recommendation for a day trip!

-For more on the mystical Umbrian town of Orvieto, Read More → Discover Orvieto
+For more on Orvieto, Read More → Discover Orvieto

 Rome Itinerary: Day 5